GrenRadon/Parallel_Programming_Course/OpenMP/README.md

 ## Additional information:

-We used as tutorial guide the [OpenMP online organization page](https://computing.llnl.gov/tutorials/openMP/#ParallelRegion).
+We used as tutorial guide the [OpenMP online page](https://computing.llnl.gov/tutorials/openMP/#ParallelRegion).
 This source was truly important at the moment of building our implementation in OpenMP.